 The next day, I was told that the person had skipped lunch because apparently the others who usually accompany us for lunch were held up with work and couldn’t make it.
 So this person, instead of heading out to the cafeteria all by herself, chose to skip the meal instead.
 On being asked why she did that, she said ‘How do you expect me to eat all by myself?’.
 Somehow better sense prevailed and I kept my mouth shut realizing that it would make things worse if I started arguing.

 I let this incident pass and I almost forgot about that, until recently I came across another person, in an entirely different scenario who had to go shopping for something that was important but refused to do so because there was no one for company.
-‘How do you expect me to go to EA all by myself’ would have been the response, if I had asked.
+‘How do you expect me to go to EA all by myself’ would have been the response if I had asked.
 I was sure about that.

 I understand that it would be different if we went alone, but does it really matter that much?
 To the extent of changing your plans just because others aren’t there, even though they aren’t required?
 Are we so dependent on people that we change our schedules as per others’ convenience?
 Or is it just because of the fear of being ridiculed by others when they get to know that you went out alone?
-Haven’t we grown up or are we still trying to live our life wondering what others would probably be thinking or probably be speaking?
+Haven’t we grown up or are we still trying to live our lives wondering what others would probably be thinking or probably be speaking?

 I honestly feel that these are trivial things and they shouldn’t actually be given the importance they are being treated with.
 I understand that certain things aren’t fun unless you have company.
 I completely agree with that.
 But for certain insignificant stuff, just a split-second decision of whether to go or not to go becomes unnecessarily complicated by taking into account certain external factors that are nowhere in the picture, in the first place.